The dream of overweight people everywhere: Just turn up the internal heat and naturally burn off the extra fat.

 Activating and Inhibiting UCP1:

-You may be wondering: What initiates the norepinephrine signaling?
+You may be wondering: What initiates norepinephrine signaling?

-Brown adipose tissue activity increases through the induction of UCP1 by cold temperature and thyroid hormones.
+Brown adipose tissue activity increases through the induction of UCP1 by cold temperatures and thyroid hormones.
 Also, bile acids can increase thyroid activity through the induction of UCP1.[ref]

 Other inducers of brown fat include fish oil and iron (only in those that are iron deficient).[ref]

-When mice were kept in what we would consider normal room temperature (18–22°C), they shivered to make up for the lack of UCP1.
-But when kept at a neutral temperature of 30°C, the mice without UPC1 would get fat on a normal diet with the same number of calories.[ref]
+When mice were kept at what we would consider normal room temperatures (18–22°C), they shivered to make up for the lack of UCP1.
+But when kept at a neutral temperature of 30°C, mice without UPC1 would get fat on a normal diet with the same number of calories.[ref]

 UCP1 Genetic Variants: